Is our modernizing culture killing Biophilia?

 How then can we test people’s tendencies toward natural versus artificial conditions?
 One possibility is to test whether people prefer natural or artificial lighting.
 Also, we can test if natural light can affect our moods and behaviors, supporting Biophilia.

 It is accepted that bright light can affect sleeping patterns, have an impact on the internal biological clock, and that the relative light during summer and winter can affect human energy levels (Heimlich).
 It is known that exposure to natural sunlight helps the human body process food better and encourages the production of vitamin D3 which is important for efficient use of calcium and phosphorus in the body (Heimlich).
 Also, sunlight activates an enzyme in the skin which produces a polymer of dopa (an amino acid) called melanin, which is the pigmentation in the skin (Heimlich).
 Furthermore, sunlight has an effect on the body through the eyes by stimulating the pineal gland to release a neurotransmitter called serotonin which helps regulate blood vessel constriction and a hormone called melatonin, which in excess induces sleep, drowsiness, and lethargy” (Heimlich).
 And last, natural light, or lack thereof, can affect our mood through neurophysiology.
 Lighting can also affect our mood based on our cognitive perceptions, and possibly unconscious perceptions (Zilber 1993).
-Light affects our levels of melatonin and serotonin.
-Melatonin, which helps us sleep, is produced in darkness.
-Light changes melatonin to serotonin.
-Serotonin helps us feel calm, alert and happy.
-Low light and low serotonin are linked to SAD and PMS, depression and irritability, weight gain, alcohol abuse, and migraines (Zilber 1993).
-This area of study is where our lab research comes into play.
+This is where our lab research comes into play.
 How can natural, or artificial, light affect our mood?

 Therefore, obviously, a natural light affects the human body in many ways due to its differences from artificial light.
-However, our research sets out to discover whether natural light affects human mood, supporting the Biophilia Hypothesis.
-Also, do people’s developmental backgrounds, gender, or attitude toward nature correlate with their affiliation to natural or artificial light and thus to Biophilia or Biophobia?
+However, our lab sets out to discover whether natural light affects human mood, supporting the Biophilia Hypothesis.
+Also, do people’s developmental backgrounds correlate with their affiliation to natural or artificial light and thus to Biophilia or Biophobia?

 We hypothesize that the Biophilia Hypothesis is still valid if people have a positive attitude/mood when exposed to natural sunlight rather than artificial light.
 Natural light and mood are positively correlated; increased natural light leads to increased positive mood, we hypothesize.
 Also, people more naturalistic and/or from more rural backgrounds less exposed to technology will have a higher affiliation to natural light than more urban, modernized people.
-If these relationships are validated by our research, then the Biophilia Hypothesis is still valid in our modernizing culture, or, at least, at the Miami University student body.
+If these relationships are validated by our research, then the Biophilia Hypothesis is still valid in our modernizing culture.

 Materials and Methods